 Issues for occupational pension schemes, especially defined benefit schemes, include the following.

-The most immediate implications for pension schemes (and sponsoring employers of defined benefit schemes) are in relation to the economic effects of Brexit, and the anticipation of it, on their asset and liability values.
+The most immediate implications for pension schemes (and sponsoring employers of defined benefit schemes) are in relation to the economic effects of Brexit, including the future relationship between the UK and the EU, on their asset and liability values.

 The strength of the employer covenant could also be affected: this informs decisions about funding and investment in defined benefit pension schemes.